 Once we build the plan, the investments should serve the plan.
 The plan isn’t built on investments.
 The plan is built and the investments are the tools that serve the plan.

 I’ll give you another example.
 We had our bathrooms remodeled last year.
 We had a design.
 Wendy, my wife, was mostly part of that.
 She showed me the drawings.
 She showed me the materials that were going to go in.
 And then once all those decisions were made, the contractor came out.

-Your advisor talking about investments before you used the foundation of that plan is like you worrying about your contractor and what brand of hammer that they’re using.
+Your advisor talking about investments before you used the foundation of that plan is like you worrying about your contractor and what brand of hammer they’re using.
 It’s one of the common problems in the investment business.
-So, at Johnson Brunetti we build the plan first.
+So, at Johnson Brunetti, we build the plan first.
 That’s the foundation.